Supply chain management remains an obstacle to disaster relief.

 UNICEF, as part of a worldwide initiative to combat hunger in emerging countries, adopted the use of a ready-to-use therapeutic food (RUTF).
 The biggest challenge proved to be supply chain management.
-A team of researchers led by Jay Swaminathan and Wendell Gilland, professors of operations, technology and innovation management at UNC Kenan-Flagler, came to the rescue.
+A team of researchers led by Jay Swaminathan and Wendell Gilland, operations professors at UNC Kenan-Flagler, came to the rescue.

 The Financial Times published their “Case Study: Getting Food to Disaster Victims,” which summarizes the key findings of the study that helped UNICEF radically change the distribution strategy of the RUTF in the Horn of Africa.